bkarmani/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody script assigns exec permission to all in hello file 8-James_Bond gives all permissions to other users only 9-John_Doe gives 753 permissions to hello file
+7-everybody script assigns exec permission to all in hello file 8-James_Bond gives all permissions to other users only 9-John_Doe gives 753 permissions to hello file 10-mirror_permissions makes hello inherit the permissions of olleh file